Menu

-You may have heard about the hype for this new gluten-free ‘fad’ and you may even be one of the keyboard warriors I see writing comments below articles on going gluten-free, that read something like “Going gluten-free does NOT benefit you unless you’re celiac”.
+You may have heard about the hype for this new gluten-free ‘fad’ and you may even be one of the keyboard warriors I see writing comments below articles on going gluten-free, that read something like “Going gluten-free does NOT benefit you unless you’re coeliac”.

 Why I Am Gluten-Free for My Thyroid Condition

-Hashimoto’s causes the body to attack and destroy its own thyroid gland, causing hypothyroidism.
+Hashimoto’s causes the body to attack and destroy its own thyroid gland, leading to hypothyroidism.
 As time goes by, your own body attacks and destroys your own thyroid as if it is the enemy and you become more and more hypothyroid.
 Unless something is done to halt these attacks, of course.

-As a result, many Hashimoto’s patients eliminate gluten from their diet, and see good results.
+Many Hashimoto’s patients eliminate gluten from their diet, and see good results.
 I am one of those patients.

 What Does ‘Glutened’ Mean?